jankiewiet1/circav2-migration/docs/ai-carbon-data-agent.md

 If you need assistance using the AI-powered carbon data agent:

 1. Use the built-in chat assistant for context-aware help
-2. Contact support at support@circa.earth
+2. Contact support at info@circa.site
-3. Visit our documentation at https://docs.circa.earth